-ACC-SANE responds to the requests of law enforcement investigators during the report of a sexual assault.
+SANE, Inc./Anchor Point responds to the requests of law enforcement investigators during the report of a sexual assault.
 When a person presents to the emergency department, health department, police station, University Health Services, The Cottage, or calls 911, and makes a police report, the investigator will determine at that time whether the victim/survivor wants to have forensic evidence collected.

-ACC-SANE responds to The Cottage advocate for non-reporting victims and follows ACC-SANE Non-Reporting Guidelines.
+SANE, Inc./Anchor Point responds to law enforcement investigators, rape crisis center advocate, RSVP advocate, or The Cottage advocate for non-reporting victims and follows SANE, Inc./Anchor Point Non-Reporting Guidelines.